srcimon/screwbox/docs/blog/2025-08-24-lessons-on-performance.md

 rendering and therefore low fps values: `sun.java2d.opengl=true`.
 When I discovered the option this massively enhanced the speed of apps created with ScrewBox.

-When JDK 21 added support for the Metal API on MacOs i was quite disappointed that this didn't enhance the performance at all.
+When JDK 21 added support for the Metal API on MacOs I was quite disappointed that this didn't enhance the performance at all.
 But man was I wrong.